TimAngus321/portfolio-redesign/README.md

 ## ToDo

+- Add Nest.js and tech used for new Collaborate backend
 - Add box shadow/glow effect to skill page animation.
 - For mobile add the correct units for height that take into consideration the nav bar for mobile browsers
 - Add select for contact to help users select relevant servies ⚙️